Surely, that would only work once, wouldn't it?

 Maybe this is where the saying clutching at straws originates?

-On a sunny day out two summers ago my husband and I stopped at a lovely little cafe for a cup of tea at the village of Byard’s Leap and found, to my amazement, that it was the site of the origins of a local legend about a wicked witch and a horse.
-Byard’s Leap is a civil parish in North Kesteven one of seven districts in the County of Lincolnshire.
-Within this tiny hamlet there are a number of different legends one is the story of a horse named Byard.
+On a sunny day out two summers ago, my husband and I stopped at a lovely little cafe for a cup of tea at the village of Byard’s Leap and found, to my amazement, that it was the site of the origins of a local legend about a wicked witch and a horse.
+Byard’s Leap is a civil parish in North Kesteven on the B6403 on the north side of the A17 and one of seven districts in the County of Lincolnshire.
+Within this tiny hamlet, there are a number of different legends one is the story of a horse named Byard.

 Meg chased Byard, but the soldier soon gained control of his horse by the time they reached the village pond, turning, and with one swipe he thrust his sword right into her heart where she fell into the pond and drowned.

-Today, we can still see the spot were Blind Byard landed after Meg sunk her talons into him.
+Today, we can still see the spot where Blind Byard landed after Meg sunk her talons into him.
 The site is marked by four horseshoes and a commemorative stone.

 Bayard can also be found in Geoffrey Chaucer's work Troilus and Criseyde as a talking dancing horse, and in 1286 he appears again in The Canterbury Tales and then again as a blind foolish horse in the Yeoman’s Tale, where it states